The Time has Come to Pay Farmers Properly

 Society should celebrate the people who dedicate their lives to creating abundance for the rest of us.
 This celebration doesn’t just come in the form of saying grace at a meal, or making a Facebook post.
 It comes in the form of paying them really well for their efforts and the products created.
 This is an excellent step for human evolution.

-Farmers have been screwed across cultures around the world for thousands of years.
+For thousands of years, our societies around the world have historically mistreated our farmers.
 This is a mirror.
-It reflects the deep-rooted sickness of our culture, and the inability of humanity to properly value and respect themselves.
+It reflects the deep-rooted sickness of our cultures, and the inability of humanity to properly value and respect themselves.

 Our purpose at Producers Market is to create a new structure that properly compensates farmers.
-We believe that if farmers (especially organic farmers) are taken care of economically, more people will choose to go into the farming profession, leading to more abundance of organic food for everyone.
+We believe that when society takes care of farmers (especially organic farmers), more people will choose to go into the farming profession.
+This will lead to more abundance of organic food for everyone.